So you’re wondering how to make an online portfolio.

-Lastly, thanks to modern website technology, you have complete control of your portfolio, meaning that it’s entirely up to you how you choose to showcase your skills, experience, or whatever else you want to feature in the portfolio (more on that later).
+Lastly, thanks to modern website technology, you have a complete control of your portfolio, meaning that it’s entirely up to you how you choose to showcase your skills, experience, or whatever else you want to feature in the portfolio (more on that later).

-Where you can build a portfolio by yourself?
+Where can you build a portfolio yourself?

-First off, let’s emphasize once again that the main requirement here is to be able to do everything by yourself, even if you don’t have any prior portfolio-building (or website-building) experience.
+First off, let’s emphasize once again that the main requirement here is to be able to do everything yourself, even if you don’t have any prior portfolio-building (or website-building) experience.

 This fact somewhat narrows down the possibilities, but it doesn’t necessarily mean that the quality of the final product will suffer.
-In fact, it just so happens that the best website building tools out there – ones you can use to make a portfolio with – are really easy to grasp, modular and powerful without requiring any programming knowledge on the user’s part.
+In fact, it just so happens that the best website building tools out there – ones you can use to make a portfolio with – are really easy to grasp, modular and powerful without requiring any programming knowledge on the user’s end.